Princess Victoria of the United Kingdom

 Toria had five siblings:

 Toria was brought up with her elder sister Louise and her younger sister Maud.
 None of the sisters had inherited the good looks of their mother and as a result, the three sisters were very shy.
 Their mother Alexandra was extremely possessive, demanded complete devotion from her children, and insisted that they call her Motherdear.
 Louise and Maud escaped into marriage, leaving Toria at home as her mother’s constant companion.
-Toria had several suitors including Prince Adolphus of Teck, Sir Arthur Davidson who was one of her father’s equerries, and Archibald Primrose, 5th Earl of Rosebery.
+Toria had several suitors including Prince Adolphus of Teck, Sir Arthur Davidson, one of her father’s equerries, and Archibald Primrose, 5th Earl of Rosebery.
 Lord Rosebery was a former Prime Minister who had been widowed, and both he and Toria would have liked to have married.
 However, Toria’s mother actively discouraged her from marrying anyone.
-Instead, Toria remained a companion to her mother, Queen Alexandra, whom she lived with until the Queen’s death in 1925.
+Instead, Toria remained a companion to her mother, Queen Alexandra, whom she lived with until the Queen died in 1925.
 Grand Duchess Olga Alexandrovna, Toria’s first cousin, described her as little more than “a glorified maid.”

 When her mother died, Toria was 57 and was able to live her own life at last.
 She purchased a country home, Coppins, in Iver, Buckinghamshire, England.
 Toria became active in the village life of Iver and was the honorary president of the Iver Horticultural Society.
 When she died, she left Coppins to her nephew Prince George, Duke of Kent and it was sold by his elder son in 1972.